 Margaret Minnicks has been an online writer for many years.
 She writes articles that are interesting to her readers.

-Valentine's Day is celebrated on February 14 every year no matter which day of the week it falls on.
-The day is recognized in most countries even though it is not an official holiday.
-There are a lot of traditions relating to the day.
+Valentine's Day is celebrated on February 14 every year, no matter which day of the week it falls on.
+The day is recognized in most countries, even though it is not an official holiday.
+There are a lot of traditions and superstitions relating to the day.

 Traditions are different depending on the country.
 While they vary, they all are centered around love and romance.